 Around that time, especially in New York, the early Nineties brought what we know as jazz rap.
-Gangstarr, the famous duo formed by Dj Premier and Guru, came up first with lot of jazz samples on their compositions, as many others in their era did (such as Pete Rock, ATCQ, De La Soul, The Roots, etc.), but they have been possibly been retained as the true champions of this musical wave because of their seminal hit Jazz Thang, originally commissioned by Spike Lee for the Mo’ Better Blues soundtrack, also featured on Gangstarr first album.
+Gang Starr, the famous duo formed by Dj Premier and Guru, came up first with a lot of jazz samples on their compositions, as many others in their era did (such as Pete Rock, ATCQ, De La Soul, The Roots, etc.), but they have been possibly been retained as the true champions of this musical wave because of their seminal hit Jazz Thang, originally commissioned by Spike Lee for Mo’ Better Blues soundtrack, also featured on Gang Starr first album.

 The album dropped this week, May 18th 1993, exactly twenty years ago.

-At that time, having in studio musicians as Donald Byrd, Courtney Pine, Roy Ayers, Lonnie
+At that time, having in-studio musicians like Donald Byrd, Courtney Pine, Roy Ayers, Lonnie

 Out like them good old days.